Alan Krueger: Personal life

 Krueger was married to Lisa Simon and had two children.

 Death and legacy

 Krueger was found dead at his home in Princeton on March 16, 2019.
 His family stated the cause of death was suicide.
 In a statement, former President Obama declared: "Alan was someone who was deeper than numbers on a screen and charts on a page," adding, "He saw economic policy not as a matter of abstract theories, but as a way to make people's lives better."
-His death was commemorated by The Economist with a full-page obituary running in their Free Exchange column.
+He was commemorated by The Economist with a full-page obituary running in their Free Exchange column.

 David Card, co-author with Krueger of their influential 1994 paper on the effect of raising the minimum wage, stated that it was "unambiguously clear" that if Krueger were still alive, he would have shared in Card's 2021 Nobel Memorial Prize in Economic Sciences.